The Scary Side Of Cat Epilepsy

 1. Genetics

-In some cases, a cat’s epilepsy could be due to genetics.
-However, this is very rare in cats.
+Cat epilepsy can be due to genetics, however, this is very rare in cats.

 2. Brain Development